sandygiuliani/drug_repo/README.md

 ##License
 Copyright &copy; 2014 Sandra Giuliani
 This repository is licensed under the terms of the MIT license.
-Please see LICENSE.md for more information.
+Please see the [license file](LICENSE.md) for more information.
 The MIT license is approved by the [Open Source Initiative](http://opensource.org/licenses)